damnsamn/samuelbar.net_2020/_pages/about.md

 # Like I was saying...

-I've spent the last couple of years working as the UX Designer/Developer at Diversus - a software consultancy based in West Perth.
-Typically I'm brought in to provide end-to-end UX design and front-end development expertise for a project, ensuring that the UX and front-end match up and the needs of each can be met at each stage of the process.
+I'm currently working as a Front-end Developer at [Humaan](https://humaan.com/) - a creative digital agency based in Perth.
+With a UX/UI skillset in addition to the front-end development, I'm assisting both with the front-end implementations for projects as well as assisting the UX team ensuring that the UX and front-end match up and the needs of each can be met at each stage of the process.

 I've been given amazing opportunities to work with big-name clients, such as Optus Stadium and Tourism WA, as well as several state government agencies, and some exciting startups.
 I take immense pride in having made a positive impact and impression with these clients.